 Criteria by type of participant

-PORTS AND SEAWAY CORPORATIONS
+PORTS AND SEAWAY CORPORATION

 Performance indicator's objective: